 Most travelers will require a visa to enter Vietnam.
-This blog focuses on acquiring a visa to enter Vietnam as a tourist; all information is referred to Law No. 47/2014/QH13 on entry, exit, transit, and residence status of foreigners in Vietnam.
+This blog focuses on acquiring a visa to enter Vietnam as a tourist; all information is referred to Law No. 47/2014/QH13 on the entry, exit, transit, and residence status of foreigners in Vietnam.
 You should not refer to this blog only, and you should always check the latest update from your Vietnam Embassy at home.

-When you want to visit Vietnam for any reason, e.g., working, traveling, studying, you will have to apply for a Vietnam visa.
-As backpackers, you may find it is more complicated to get one compared to that of neighboring countries like Thailand, Laos, and Cambodia, but as the government plans to promote Vietnam tourism to the world, there are more and more adjustment in policy to reduce the bureaucracy involvement, and there are many visa exemption for many nationalities including those from Asia, Europe, and America.
-The other two options are using visa on arrival and e-visa, saving your time and effort getting one at Vietnam Embassies in your home country.
+When you want to visit Vietnam for any reason, e.g., working, traveling, or studying, you will have to apply for a Vietnam visa.
+As backpackers, you may find it is more complicated to get one compared to that of neighboring countries like Thailand, Laos, and Cambodia, but as the government plans to promote Vietnam tourism to the world, there is more and more adjustment in policy to reduce the bureaucracy involvement, and there are many visa exemption for many nationalities including those from Asia, Europe, and America.
+The other two options are using a visa on arrival and an e-visa, saving your time and effort getting one at Vietnam Embassies in your home country.